-Agreed: that Agenda items 4, 5, 6 & 7 are recorded by Hansard and the Official Report published on the Assembly website.
+Agreed: that Agenda items 4, 5, 6 & 7 are recorded by Hansard and the Official Report

 6. Civil Service (Special Advisers) Bill - Evidence Session

 The Committee took oral evidence from Dr Máire Braniff, University of Ulster, and Dr Cillian McGrattan, Swansea University, on issues relating to the Bill.
 The session was recorded by Hansard.